vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin/README.md

 [![](https://jitpack.io/v/vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin.svg)](https://jitpack.io/#vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin)

+*Use plugin like an inspiration more like a final product.
+I've decided to build a new plugin specific for my project Quantum Leap, so development will continue in [different repository](https://github.com/vkuzel/Quantum-Leap-Gradle-Plugin).*

 This plugin wraps Spring Boot Gradle Plugin and makes it easier to use in a multi-project build.
 Will be useful if you need to work with project dependencies in your application.
 Plugin has been designed with following project structure in mind.